-As a result of the twitter feed of killer questions, I’ve received a number of emails asking about the background on the killer questions.
-Since it seems like of a topic of interest, I thought I would give you some insight into how they came about …
+As a result of the twitter feed of killer questions I send out, I’ve received several emails asking about the background on the killer questions.
+Since it seems like of a topic of interest, I thought I would give you some insight into how they came about.

 Is there really a physical deck of killer questions?

 Yes—there really is a killer question card deck.
 My printed (original)deck contains about 50 questions (as you see in the picture).

 What was the motivation?

 I’ve been fortunate to be part of teams that created some great products.
 During my 1st retirement (1999-2001), I was asked by a number people “how did I come up with the ideas?”.
 I never really thought about the “how”—it just seemed to happen… so I spent three years reverse engineering how breakthrough innovations are conceived and launched.